 A length of bank that has been designated for periods of less than 14 days.
 They tend to be at popular locations and time limits are designed to enable as many different boaters as possible to enjoy the use of the mooring during a cruise.
 Please respect the time limits and any other rules displayed or communicated to you when boating.

 Locations adjacent to water, sewage and refuse disposal points.
 These are for use only while you are using the facilities and time limits are signed.

-You may also see temporary or permanent British Waterways or Canal & River Trust signs restricting use of a location for a specific purpose, such as a trip boat stop.
+You may also see temporary or permanent signs restricting use of a location for a specific purpose, such as a trip boat stop.

 This means mooring up along the towpath during the course of a journey.
-It may be at a visitor mooring (subject to time limits displayed at the site) or anywhere else along the towpath which is unsigned and where the maximum stay time is 14 days.
+It may be at a visitor mooring (subject to time limits displayed at the site) or anywhere else along the towpath where, if unsigned, the maximum stay time is 14 days.